Skip to content

 Edinburgh Castle is among the oldest castles in Europe.
 Its strategic location upon a mighty rock gave it an advantage as a military base.
 The castle has suffered many sieges, which made it evolve its defences over hundreds of years.
 This has led Edinburgh Castle to be Britain’s most besieged place.

-There are many exhilarating tales featuring famous Scottish figures who resided in the castle.
+Many exhilarating tales feature famous Scottish figures who resided in the castle.
 The most famous of these iconic figures is Mary Queen of Scots, daughter of King James V of Scotland and mother of King James VI and I.

 Another prominent queen of Scotland is Queen Margret, who was later made a saint.
 Queen Margret died in 1093 in the castle, and around 1130, her son, King David I, built a chapel in her honour.
-The chapel is the oldest building in Edinburgh and still hosts weddings and christenings within its walls.
+The chapel is the oldest building in Edinburgh and still hosts weddings and christenings.

-There are audio guides available featuring the voices of the distinguished Scottish voice of Bill Paterson, four-time Oscar nominee Saoirse Ronan, and Outlander‘s Andrew Gower
+Audio guides featuring the voices of Bill Paterson, the distinguished Scottish voice, four-time Oscar nominee Saoirse Ronan, and Andrew Gower from Outlander are available.

-You can indulge yourself and your companions in a true afternoon tea experience at Tea Rooms, located just in the heart of the castle in Crown Square.
+You and your companions can indulge in a true afternoon tea experience at Tea Rooms, located in Crown Square, the heart of the castle.

 6. Balmoral Castle